Pratham34/Face-Recognition-Based-Attendance-System-using-Flask-ML-OpenCV/README.md

 Here comes the ultimate project of machine learning based web app [Full-Stack Website] which is Face Recognition Based Attendance system .

-This amazing ML(computer vision) based web app was created by me and my 3 other friends , as part of a hackathon conducted by our college .
+This amazing ML(computer vision) based web app was created by me, as part of a hackathon conducted by our college .

 Here's how this works :-